Warra07/Summarization-Similarity-Search/README.txt

-This is the Data science project submitted by : Wacim Belahcel / Tomi Cottrelle / Assia Bourai
+This is the Data science project submitted by : Wacim Belahcel

 This folders includes 5 files: